20/20/20 Film Program FAQs

 Acceptance into 20/20/20 is step one.
 If you want to matriculate, you'd need to complete the application to the graduate school - with all the standard steps – Letters of Recommendation, official transcripts with date undergraduate degree conferred, etc. for either TAF or CWL.
 But once accepted into 202020, application to the graduate school is a formality as long as all requirements are met and documents are in order.
 All students accepted into 202020 will be required to complete an application.
 Students seeking graduate credit must apply online through either the graduate school or the school of professional development and submit the required application fee.
 Non-credit students apply online through the Film Program.
 There is no application fee for non-credit students.

-Q: Is it still possible to matriculate for this Spring?
+Q: Is it still possible to matriculate for this Fall or next Spring?

-(If you choose to matriculate, it’s also still possible to apply for financial aid for spring.
+(If you choose to matriculate, it’s also still possible to apply for financial aid up to the dates specified.
 Please contact the financial aid office at http://www.stonybrook.edu/finaid/.
-After reviewing the information, you may contact the Financial Aid Office at 631-632-6840 or email firstname.lastname@example.org.)
+After reviewing the information, you may contact the Financial Aid Office at 631-632-6840 or email email@example.com.)

 Q: I have completed all coursework for my BA, and am filing for Graduation, but will not have the actual Diploma until sometime next year.
 I can obtain a letter from my Undergrad University attesting to the fact that to the best of their knowledge I have sufficient credits to graduate.
 Is this sufficient for now?